54nd339/Portfolio/content/posts/physics/current.md

 ---
-title: Current Electricity
+title: Current Electricity - The Shocking Truths!
-description: Understanding the Flow of Electric Charge
+description: Shocking truths about electricity!
+Ever wondered how tiny charged particles power your gadgets, light up cities, and even cook your food?
+This post unplugs the mysteries of current, resistance, and Ohm’s Law—making you an electrifying genius (minus the frizz).
+Get amped up and dive into the world of flowing charges!
 date: 2023-02-19
 draft: false
 slug: /pensieve/physics/current